Rostov-on-Don Airport: Infrastructure

 The airport met International Civil Aviation Organization 4D standards.
 It had one concrete runway, 04/22, PCN 59/R/C/W/T, 2500 m long and 45 m wide.
 The minimum visibility for take-off was 200 m.

 The airport was certified to handle aircraft up to the size of the Airbus A321 and Boeing 767, as well as any types of helicopters.
 It had an apron with 53 parking positions and total area of 449,780 m2.

 A terminal building, constructed in 1977, provided an operational area of 15,537 m2.
 It could serve 600 passengers per hour on domestic routes, and 450 passengers per hour on international routes.

+Missile site

+In late 2023, a new S-300 anti-aircraft missile site became visible along one of the airport's taxiways.
+This missile site was established to protect the airport from Ukrainian drone attacks in the wake of Russia's 2022 invasion of Ukraine.
+The missile site can still be seen on recent Google Maps satellite imagery, from 2024.

 Airlines and destinations

 There are no longer regular flights at the airport.
 The last regular flight was made on 7 December 2017 by Aeroflot to Saint Petersburg.
 The airport was scheduled to be fully closed on 1 March 2018, but during the 2018 FIFA World Cup it worked as a spare runway and/or during emergency situations.